ryannel/RML/README.md

 ## General
 * Method for splitting data on ratio 7/10 etc
 * Method for comparing like models
+* Data importing CSV, SQL, REST etc.
+* Data and model caching, only retrain if the input has changed.

 ## Training Methods
 * Auto tuning of Hyperparameters